 The Nuttiest Riddle Book in the World

 I used to check out joke and riddle books from the library and follow my mom around all day reading from them.
 After indulging several questions like, “Which fruit is always complaining?”
-(Answer: A crab apple), she would say, “OK, one more,” and then I had to find someone else to pester.
+(Answer: A crab apple), she would say, “OK, one more.”
+Then I had to find someone else to pester.
 Paging through the book of horribly corny riddles reminds me that as a kid, I’d do things purely for enjoyment, not for self-improvement or obligation.
 Filling my head with jokes probably wasn’t going to make me any smarter or more knowledgeable, but that wasn’t my concern.

 Imagine that magic can happen.
 Appreciate life’s simple joys that don’t cost anything.
 Create art.
 Do things for enjoyment, not self-improvement.
 These are the things I could do as a child, and that I am trying to learn again today.